2000prcs/Dear-My-Cat/README.md

 ## Getting Started

 - To play it on your phone: Open xcodeproj file in [Xcode](https://developer.apple.com/xcode/)
-- To simulate it on your laptop: Run `react-native run-ios`
+- To simulate it on your laptop for iOS: Run `npx react-native run-ios`

 ## Prerequisites